jaredstrader/omnidirectional_calibration/README.md

 # omnidirectional_calibration
-Code for calibrating omnidirectional camera, generating unit sphere, and reprojecting in perspective image using Matlab.
+Code for calibrating omnidirectional camera, generating unit sphere, and reprojecting in perspective image using pinhole camera model in Matlab.